Life Is A Process, Not An Event

 “I’ve come to trust not that events will always unfold exactly as I want, but that I will be fine either way.
 The challenges we face in life are always lessons that serve our soul’s growth.”—Marianne Williamson

 Are you comfortable with this so far?
 I hope so, because it’s worth acknowledging that life is a process, not an event.
-Now, sometimes horrific accidents occur where people lose loved ones and we might ask how this is a perfect outcome.
+Now, sometimes terrible accidents occur where people lose loved ones and we might ask how this is a perfect outcome.
 That is, how is the loss of someone to illness, especially a young child considered a perfect outcome?
 These are reasonable questions that have plagued mankind for centuries.
 I don’t know why these events occur and why some people survive and others don’t.
-This dilemma has perplexed philosophers for ages and it’s widely debated whether there’s an all-powerful and all seeing source presiding over our lives.
-For now, let’s consider outcomes not as catastrophic, such as being passed over for a job promotion or your beloved no longer wanting to marry you.
+This dilemma has perplexed philosophers for ages and it’s widely debated whether there’s an all-powerful and all-seeing source presiding over our lives.
+For now, let’s consider something not as catastrophic.
 In these instances, there may be more that develops to unravel the story.
 Namely, something good can arise out of a seemingly undesirable situation if we are attentive and not consider the worst scenario.

 Whilst it is difficult to silence our fears, we can do the next best thing as author Susan Jeffers explains in her popular book: Feel The Fear And Do It Anyway.
-Embrace our fears and take action knowing whatever outcome transpires, it is perfectly arranged for our greater good.
+Embrace our fears and take action knowing whatever outcome transpires, is perfectly arranged for our greater good.
 We acknowledge whatever unfolds, we will be okay because we have survived every experience up till now.
 Perhaps life isn’t so much about abandoning our fears but learning to embrace them in order to live boldly.
-It is like living with anxiety: one never completely overcomes it but learns to turn down the volume.
-So, if we consider what our fears are protecting us from, as Anthony de Mello’s tale suggests, we realise our thoughts are the cause of our problems, not the events themselves.
+It is similar to living with anxiety: one never completely overcomes it but learns to turn down the volume.
+Knowing this, I’d like you to write down your fears about the Coronavirus?
+Is it health related, career, finances, living arrangements etc.?
+Ask yourself: Am I certain this is true or my future?
+Can I be certain of this?
+What am I choosing to believe about this?
+Is this a story or fact?
+If we consider what our fears are protecting us from, as Anthony de Mello’s tale suggests, we realise our thoughts are the cause of our problems, not the events themselves.
 And this is within our power to revoke.